 Once your puppy is secure in the ‘Sit’ cue, you can introduce the ‘Down’ cue.

-Introduce the ‘Down’ cue in other rooms, during different activities, then outside.
-Again like playing musical statues with children, always reward.
+Introduce the ‘Down’ cue in other rooms, during different activities, and then outside.
+Again like playing musical statues with children, randomly say ‘Down’, always reward.
 You can also introduce a hand signal while saying ‘Down’ and then use the hand signal as the cue.
 For example, we used the hand signal of raising our hands straight up above our heads.

 If a child or stranger were afraid of our Husky coming towards them, their instinct would be to raise their hands above their heads.
-But, when our Husky saw this, she would lie down.
+But, when Luna saw this, she would lie down.
+This often puts people at ease.

 Play Fetch With Your Husky Puppy